De La Salle University: Administration

-As a non-stock incorporated entity, DLSU was headed by a 15-person board of trustees in 1992.
-Presently, 17 members comprise the DLSU Board of Trustees.
+As a non-stock incorporated entity, DLSU is governed by an independent board of trustees.
 The DLSU Board of Trustees, currently chaired by Nestor V. Tan, selects the DLSU president.
 As resolved by the board of trustees in June 2010, the president of De La Salle University must be a Lasallian Brother and be a holder of a PhD.
 Filipino citizenship is not a must but preferred.
 Prior to the university's move to its present location in 1921, the president was referred to as the director.
-The president and chancellor are assisted by four vice chancellors.
+The president and the Provost are assisted by four vice chancellors.
 Prior to the reorganization of DLSU in 2007, the chancellor was referred to as the executive vice president.
 The president may concurrently be the chancellor of the university, as with former president and chancellor Br.
 Armin Luistro, FSC.

-Since its establishment in 1911, De La Salle University has had 24 presidents (10 Filipinos, six Americans, six Irishmen, and two Frenchmen), with Br.
-Bernard S. Oca, FSC serving as the current president.
-He started his term on August 1, 2021.
+Since its establishment in 1911, De La Salle University has had 24 presidents (10 Filipinos, six Americans, six Irishmen, and two Frenchmen); Br.
+Bernard S. Oca FSC is serving as the current president.
+His term started on August 1, 2021.
 All of them, except Carmelita Quebengco, were male.
 Two of them had been appointed as secretaries of the Philippine Department of Education, including Br.
-Andrew Gonzalez, FSC (1998–2001) and Br.
-Armin Luistro, FSC (2010–2016).
+Andrew Gonzalez FSC (1998–2001) and Br.
+Armin Luistro FSC (2010–2016).
 Meanwhile, Br.
-Rolando Ramos Dizon, FSC also a former DLSU, University of St. La Salle and La Salle Green Hills president, had served as the chairman of Philippine Commission on Higher Education from 2003 to 2004.
+Rolando Ramos Dizon FSC, also a former DLSU, University of St. La Salle and La Salle Green Hills president, had served as the chairman of Philippine Commission on Higher Education from 2003 to 2004.
+Bro.
+Luistro became the first Superior-General of the De La Salle Brothers worldwide on May 18, 2022.